nestef23/my-OSCP-notes/Reconnaissance/ActiveDirectory.md

 Find-InterestingDomainAcl -ResolveGuids

 # Use filtering and select only interesting columns
+# You can filter column IdentityReferenceName by the name of current user to check what priviliges you have over other users
 Find-InterestingDomainAcl -ResolveGuids | Where-Object { $_.IdentityReferenceName -eq "hr" } | Select-Object IdentityReferenceName, ObjectDN, ActiveDirectoryRights
 ```
 Intereting findings: